 So how do you cope as a single mum?
-Well it’s no secret that it’s not easy.
-Its hard work, unrewarding on a daily bases and liable for sever ups and downs.
+Well, it’s no secret that it’s not easy.
+It’s hard work, unrewarding on a daily base and liable for several ups and downs.
 I am often found wishing the world to stop spinning for a moment as I am sure this isn’t the life I ordered.
-But if I, who am unorganised, scatty and thinks way too much for a healthy person, can do it then I have every faith in you being able to do it.
+But if I, who am unorganised, scatty and thinks way too much for any healthy person, can do it then I have every faith in you being able to do it.

 After prioritising your list, don’t look at it as a list of failures but a list of challenges to be overcome.
 Tackle each item one by one.
 Some things will just need a bit or advanced organising (like my odd sock thing) to other things you might need to seek advice for.
 When you start ticking things off it should hopefully all become easier.